NS3131/Css-grid-image-gallery/README.md

-Create a simple image flower gallery using CSS grid.
+Create a responsive image flower gallery using CSS grid.